Most focus centers around the baby when a family welcomes a new baby, but let’s be honest; the mom is a superstar as well.

-Offer to have groceries delivered through a company like Fresh Direct instead.
+So, offer to have groceries and other essentials delivered through a company like Amazon instead.

-This service costs a bit more, but it’s a boon for a new mom who is exhausted but needs diapers and some dinner supplies.
+It’s a huge gift for a new mom who is exhausted but needs diapers and some dinner supplies.

 You may want to check out these best diaper subscription services too!